CubicMelon/terumet/README.md

 ![Alloying Copper to Terucopper](tutorial/smelter_alloying.png)

 ## Options
-See options.lua for many, many ways to adjust or alter how machines function and recipes for creating items.
+See options.lua for many, many ways to adjust or alter how much of the mod functions.